William Edward Murphy

-William Edward Murphy was a politician in Queensland, Australia.
+William Edward Murphy (1833–1881) was a politician in Queensland, Australia.
 He was a Member of the Queensland Legislative Assembly, the first representative for the seat of Cook.
 He held this seat from 1 June 1876 to 5 December 1878.

 Personal life

-He was born in 1833 (Sydney, New South Wales, Australia) and died in 1881 (Pyrmont, New South Wales, Australia).
+He was born in 1833 in Sydney, New South Wales, Australia, and died on 26 May 1881 in Pyrmont, New South Wales.
 Before entering Parliament he was a solicitor in Brisbane.
 His religion was Roman Catholic.